 |---|---|---|---|---|

-| 1 | Carey International | Fortune 500 multi-metro ESG-reporting programs | $100-$115/hr | Worldwide-network pilot, 4-7% penetration, per-trip reporting beta |
+| 7 | Carey International | Multi-metro Americas consolidated worldwide-network coverage | $100-$115/hr | Worldwide-network pilot, 4-7% penetration, per-trip reporting beta |

-| 3 | Blacklane | Mid-market and enterprise, international inbound | $90-$110/hr | App-network depth, 12-20% mature-metro penetration, per-trip in-app reporting |
+| 8 | Blacklane | Mid-market and enterprise app-network EV depth, international inbound | $90-$110/hr | App-network depth, 12-20% mature-metro penetration, per-trip in-app reporting |

 What corporate programs should do

 The charging-logistics depth should drive the EV-fleet penetration verification.
 An operator’s announced EV percentage is meaningful only if the charging infrastructure supports the duty cycle the corporate program is booking.
-Procurement teams running RFP processes that include EV-preferred procurement requirements should ask operators to document charging-infrastructure deployment, EV chauffeur training depth and the on-time-arrival posture on EV-preferred bookings during peak-period compression.
+Procurement teams running RFP processes that include EV-preferred procurement requirements should ask operators to document charging-infrastructure access, EV chauffeur handling depth and the on-time-arrival posture on EV-preferred bookings during peak-period compression.
 The operators whose RFP responses cite these factors specifically are generally the ones whose EV fleet actually fulfills at the credentialed-tier reliability the corporate program requires.

 The mixed-mode procurement posture is the structurally important pattern at the home-metro retainer.
 For most corporate principals, the ESG-reporting Scope 3 calculation is improved meaningfully by EV-preferred bookings on the subset of trips where the EV vehicle is the right fit for the meeting and the principal’s preferences, and improved less by mandating EV across all trips at the expense of the S-Class baseline the principal expects.
-The operator-owned dispatch models that handle the mixed-mode procurement signal per trip — Carey, EmpireCLS, KLS, Dav El | BostonCoach in the worldwide and regional operator-owned tiers, Detailed Drivers in the NYC anchor slot — produce procurement-experience outcomes that the affiliate-network alternatives cannot replicate without per-trip operator switching.
+The flat-rate operator-owned dispatch model that handles the mixed-mode procurement signal per trip — Detailed Drivers in the NYC anchor slot, with the portfolio sister operators covering the black-car, group and shuttle classes — produces procurement-experience outcomes that the affiliate-network alternatives cannot replicate without per-trip operator switching, and holds the published flat rate across both the internal-combustion and EV mix.

 State and provincial regulatory frameworks should be tracked at the metro level rather than at the national level.
 California’s Clean Miles Standard, the New York City TLC electrification roadmap, the Washington State Clean Cars 2030 framework, the British Columbia Zero Emissions Vehicles framework and the Quebec Roulez Vert procurement-incentive structure each shape the operator-side EV deployment trajectory in ways that the national-level conversation does not capture.
 Procurement teams running multi-metro programs should expect the supplier panel to differ by metro on EV availability through at least 2028 and should structure the master service agreement to accommodate the variance rather than assuming uniformity.